duckquacquac/Understanding-Delta-TechOps-Aligning-Departments-with-MRO-Structure/README.md

 # Understanding Delta TechOps: Aligning Departments with MRO Structure

-Upon researching Delta Air Lines and Delta TechOps in preparation for the upcoming hiring session, I found it difficult to clearly determine the specific responsibilities of each department.
+While researching Delta Air Lines and Delta TechOps in preparation for the upcoming hiring session, I found it difficult to clearly determine the specific responsibilities of each department.
 For instance, in Delta’s popular Co-op posting for **“Technical Operations,”** the job description lists several departments that a student might be assigned to, but provides minimal explanation of their functions.

 ![Delta TechOps Departments](https://github.com/user-attachments/assets/cefc2cb7-ca4b-414c-86f0-63cf5e024dc0)
-> *Picture 1: List of Delta TechOps departments open for Co-op position*
+> *Picture 1: List of Delta TechOps departments open for Co-op position.
+Source: Delta Career website*

 This document is attempting to bridge that gap by aligning Delta TechOps’ department names with a standard MRO in Aviation framework.